Running Couplings in High-Temperature Effective Field Theory: Conclusions

 In this work, we have computed the leading corrections to the RG running of Wilson coefficients up to energy dimension four in the 3D EFT that describes the static high-temperature limit of BSM theories with heavy new physics.

-The computation, which involves evaluating two-loop diagrams with up to eight external legs, is considerably simplified by the energy scaling of parameters in 3D, the absence of sub-divergences, and the small number of divergent integrals in dimensional regularization.
+The computation, which involves evaluating two-loop diagrams with up to eight external legs, is considerably simplified by the energy scaling of parameters in 3D, the absence of subdivergences, and the small number of divergent integrals in dimReg.

-We remark that just including the renormalizable sextic scalar interaction ---which has not been addressed before--- triggers running of the quartic and sextic operators at the leading, two-loop order.
-Moreover, parametrically, these are the dominant contributions that affect the shape of the scalar potential.
+We remark that just including the renormalizable sextic scalar interaction---which has not been addressed before---triggers running of the quartic and sextic operators at the leading, two-loop order.

-We have found that the NLO beta function for $m_3^2$ typically modifies the LO result at the percent level, though the correction can become arbitrarily large near $\lambda_3\approx -0.26 g_3^2$, where the LO running vanishes.
+To briefly explore phenomenological implications, we focus on two cases of Higgs-field nucleation: one occurring at the soft scale, where the temporal vector modes are dynamical, and one below the soft scale, where the temporal vector modes are integrated out.
+In the first case, a reference example of which is the tree-level nucleation, where the enhanced sextic Higgs coupling triggers the PT, we have found that the NLO beta function for $m_3^2$ typically modifies the LO result at the percent level, though the correction can become arbitrarily large near $\lambda_3\approx -0.375 g_3^2$, where the LO running vanishes.
 The impact on the scalar potential is even more pronounced (essentially, because the running of four-, six- and eight-Higgs scalar operators is parametrically of the same order as the LO running of $m_3^2$).
 For instance, while the relative shift of the broken minimum due to super-renormalizable running is at the percent level, including the NLO running increases this by more than an order of magnitude.
 The shift on the energy difference between the broken and unbroken minima can also be modified by up to tens of percent, compared to the LO running, resulting in a change in the strength of the PT.

+In the second case---nucleation below the soft scale, for example via a radiatively generated barrier---we find that the beyond-super-renormalizable running is subleading, reflected in smaller modifications of the potential.